av1d/bsky-python-cli/README.md

 Supports mentions, hyperlinks, website card (Open Graph meta for embedding in post ('social cards')), multiple images and alt text.
 For your security this will make a copy of your images with the EXIF data stripped prior to posting.

+Does not use an SDK because I hate them.

 ## Prerequisites
 Get your app password here: [https://bsky.app/settings/app-passwords](https://bsky.app/settings/app-passwords)